PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

         ...     op = qml.Hamiltonian([0.5], [X(0) @ X(1)])
         >>> assert isinstance(op, qml.ops.Hamiltonian)

-    Our continuous integration (CI) test suite is running all tests with the default of new opmath being enabled.
+    Our continuous integration (CI) test suite is running all tests with the new opmath enabled by default.
-    We also periodically run the CI test suite with new opmath disabled, as we support both new and legacy systems for some limited time.
+    We also periodically run the CI test suite with new opmath disabled, as we support both the new and legacy systems for a limited time.
     In case a test needs to be adopted for either case, you can use the following fixtures.

-    * Use ``@pytest.mark.usefixtures("use_legacy_opmath")`` to test functionality that is explicitly only supported by legacy opmath, e.g. for backward compatibility.
+    * Use ``@pytest.mark.usefixtures("use_legacy_opmath")`` to test functionality that is explicitly only supported by legacy opmath (e.g., for backward compatibility).

       .. code-block:: python3

         @pytest.mark.usefixtures("use_legacy_opmath")
         def test_qml_hamiltonian_legacy_opmath():
             assert qml.Hamiltonian == qml.ops.Hamiltonian